sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part1.md

 Similar to what you did in the training step, you specify the data the model should use to generate its forecasts (`ny_taxi_rides_h3_predict`) and indicate which columns to use for identifying unique H3 and for timestamps.

+> A successful run of this statement will generate a response of `anonymous block` with a value of `null` this is expected

 ```sql
 BEGIN
     -- Step 1: Call the forecasting model with the input data and configuration.